smilett/PyRecorder/README.md

 ## Required dependencies

 The code is written in Python 2.
 To run the programme, PyAudio and Tkinter are required.
-* PyAudio provides Python bindings for PortAudio, the cross-platform audio I/O library.
+* PyAudio provides Python bindings for PortAudio.
 	* see [PyAudio] (http://people.csail.mit.edu/hubert/pyaudio/) home page for installation guids and more information.
-* Tkinter is Python's de-facto standard GUI (Graphical User Interface) package.
+* Tkinter is Python's de-facto standard GUI package.
 	* see [Tkinter] (https://wiki.python.org/moin/TkInter) wiki page for more information.
-	* also see [effbot.org] (http://effbot.org/tkinterbook/) Tkinter tutorial site.
+	* also see a [Tkinter tutorial] (http://effbot.org/tkinterbook/) from effbot.org.

 ## Usage